-Marrakesh is the fourth biggest city in Morocco with 1.6 million inhabitants and is situated in the southern part of Central Morocco.
+Marrakesh (or Marrakech) is the fourth biggest city in Morocco with 1.6 million inhabitants and is situated in the southern part of Central Morocco.
 The city is beautifully situated on the flanks of Atlas Mountains, which are snow-capped during the winter.
 Marrakesh is provincial capital in the region of Marrakesh-Tensift-Al Haouz.

 Marrakesh Bazaar, Djemaa al-Fna: The Biggest Bazaar in Marrakesh